Arab Singaporeans: Singaporean Arabs census today

 Singapore is a cosmopolitan city state made up of various races.
 The 1990 census shows the Chinese as the majority with around 74% of the population, the indigenous Malays with 14%, the Indians at less than 10% and the balance placed in the category of "others".
 This "others" category includes, but is not limited to, Filipinos, Eurasians, Vietnamese and Arabs.
 The census shows Arabs to be around 7,000, but unofficial estimates place the actual number of Arabs at around 10,000.

 Arabs and (waqf وقف ) properties today

-The Singapore Hadramis were major landlords, the large families having substantial properties held in trust, which ranged from private family trusts to public charitable trusts.
+The Singapore Arabs were major landlords, the large families having substantial properties held in trust, which ranged from private family trusts to public charitable trusts.
 Most of the land in today’s central business district of Singapore was once owned by Hadrami wakafs.
 These wakafs, bearing the family names, whether private or charitable, gave considerable prestige to the Arab community among the Muslims in Singapore.

 In recent years, four factors have affected the wakafs and undermined the status of the community.
 The first three factors have been a direct result of government policies.